-No doubt the great and the good will attend the coming funeral of this infamous atheist, possibly to be held in the previous “Christian” cathedral of Archbishop Desmond Tutu.
+The great and the good attended the funeral of Africa’s most infamous atheist.
+(Who can forget Barak Obama and David Cameron doing ‘selfies’ with the former Dutch Prime Minister while Michelle angrily looked on).
 Yet the burial and its location will be simple because if nothing else Mandela always wished to lie beside his late parents; he was always the dutiful son.

 Recently prayers were being requested for his deliverance from death from anybody who wished to partake.
 But why bother to make the effort, because the last thing any atheist or Christ mocker wants is to share in the benefits of Heaven’s beauty.
-I know, because I’ve talked to many over the years and the thought of eternity with God to them is “repulsive.”
+(Heaven is a place for those who are sick of their sin, not those that love it).
+I know, because I’ve talked to many over the years and the thought of eternity with an all-holy God to them is “repulsive.”
 One old communist pensioner joked that he would rather stoke up the fires of Hell with Stalin then “do Heaven” as he crudely put it to me.
 Well if that’s what he wants, God can arrange it, but at a terrible cost.

 Indeed, he was just another cheap blasphemer of the gospel.